Skip to content

 A table showing Net Zero Aims 1-5 update for BP the oil company.
 A table shows clear interium targets for scope 1 2 and 3, for 2025, 2030, and 2050.

-The point here isn’t to say how great bp is – it’s more about where the bar should be set.
+The point here isn’t to say how great bp is – it’s more about where the bar should be set, so we’re calling this the bp test:

 We think that if a company wants to be seen as a leader on climate in the tech sector, then it’s fair to ask them to at least meet the benchmark of being as transparent about their plans as a multinational oil company.